typemeta/context/README.md

 in order to be able to extract a value from a `Properties` object, a property key is required.
-Therefore we need a slightly different type of extractor, that adds an extra string parameter to the `extract` method:
+Therefore we need a slightly different type of extractor, one that adds an extra string parameter to the `extract` method:

 ```java
 @FunctionalInterface